Node0o1/SQLi-Tool/README.md

 ```
 ![helpMessage](https://github.com/user-attachments/assets/612eceba-cd81-4c40-9d62-394e2fda8333)

 ### Currently only scans a specific url.
-Future plans include collecting all links from a domain and running SQLi-Tool against all local paths found. for SQLi vulnerabilities.
+Future plans include collecting all links from a domain and running SQLi-Tool against all local paths found.